jancy-n14/business-loan-approval-analysis/README.md

     └── business_loan_analysis.sql
 ```

+##  SQL File

+The complete SQL queries used for the analysis are available here:

+`sql/business_loan_analysis.sql`

- Conclusion
+##  Conclusion

-The project demonstrates how SQL can be used to analyze historical business loan data, identify patterns in borrower and loan outcomes, and organize information into a structured decision-support framework.
+This project demonstrates how SQL can be used to analyze large historical loan datasets, identify patterns in loan outcomes, and organize information into a structured framework for data-driven decision support.

----

-**Project:** Automating Business Loan Approval System Using Historical Borrower Data
+The project helped strengthen practical skills in SQL querying, data transformation, aggregation, JOINs, and window functions.

+### 🔗 Focus

-**Focus:** SQL-Based Risk Assessment and Decision Support Framework
+**SQL-Based Analysis and Decision Support Framework**